GxGuzer/Building_my_own_Handmade_Hero/PRE-NOTES.md

 works like a import and receive an directory between 'less than' and 'greater than' (<>).

- \- Computer are able to pull only parts of register making no neecesity to extra work for lower base numbers.
+ \- Computer are able to pull only parts of register making no necesity to extra work for lower base numbers.

 ### Pointer